aliesal12/healthcare-translation/README.md

 ## Deployment

-The application is deployed on Render.com, providing a live link accessible to users.
+The application is deployed on Azure, providing a live link accessible to users.
 Deployment steps include:

 ### Push Code to GitHub
 - **Ensure the latest code is pushed to the GitHub repository.**

-### Connect Repository to Render.com
+### Connect Repository to Azure
-1. **Log in to Render.com.**
+1. **Log in to portal.azure.com.**
 2. **Create a new Web Service.**
 3. **Connect your GitHub repository.**

 ### Configure Build and Run Commands
-- **Build Command:** `pip install -r requirements.txt`
-- **Start Command:** `python app.py`
+- **Start Command:** `uvicorn app:app --host localhost --port 8000`

 ### Set Environment Variables
-- **Add all necessary environment variables in the Render.com dashboard under the service's settings.**
+- **Add all necessary environment variables on Azure.**

 ### Deploy
-- **Render.com will handle the deployment process, providing a live URL upon successful deployment.**
+- **Azure will handle the deployment process, providing a live URL upon successful deployment.**

 ## Security and Data Privacy